 Our boards of trustees are volunteers, and these generous and highly qualified professionals have chosen to devote their time and talents to help navigate our most important issues and decisions, which in turn affect the entire community.
 The following people serve on the board of Santa Rosa Memorial Hospital:

-- Robert (Bob) Agrella
+- Dr. Robert Feiwell

-- Tony Ghisla (Chair)
+- Tony Ghisla

-- Jeff Kolin (Vice Chair)
+- Jeff Kolin

-- Debbie Meekins
+- Debbie Meekins (Chair)